YinYasa Yoga serves as both a stand-alone Yoga system, and as an introductory pathway to Astanga Yoga.

 The YinYasa practice is based on a structure that has one posture following another in a specific and orderly manner.
 This is Vinyasa.

 Each posture preparing for the next, or counter-balancing the previous.
 Building one by one, into a complementary interaction between body, breath, mind and movement.

 The YinYasa practice then requires each posture to be held for an extended period.
 This is Yin.

 This gentle pressure for extended periods allows for our less elastic connective tissues, ligaments and tendons, to strengthen, while creating space between the sliding surfaces.

 Without the movement of Vinyasa, the muscles will remain tense, preventing the necessary torsion needed to release the connective tissues.

 Without the connective tissue release of Yin, the muscles have no space to extend fully, the joints are not fully irrigated and the tendon muscle overlay is not fully regenerated.

-The yinyasa yoga system currently includes three distinct classes:
+The yinyasa yoga system currently includes two distinct classes:

 This one hour class is what we call a Foundational Meditation class.

 Have you tried Meditation, but couldn’t quite get it?
 Well you are not alone.
 Most experienced meditators will tell you that starting out was the hardest.
 Breaching the gap between daily life and quiet contemplation can be like crossing the grand canyon.